-The ESC is switched on automatically when the engine is started, and only works when the engine is running and includes the ABS.
-EDS and ASR sustems.
+The ESC is switched on automatically when the engine is started, and only works when the engine is running and includes the ABS, EDS and ASR systems.

-The ASR function should only be switched off in situations in which traction is insufficient
+The ASR function should only be switched off in situations where traction is insufficient.

-Depending on the finishes and versions, there is the possibility of disconnecting only the ASR or activating the ESC in "Sport" mode.
+Depending on the finishes and versions, it is possible to only switch off the ASR, or to switch on the ESC in "Sport" mode.